The Commonplace

 Main Finding

-The systematic review of 145 empirical studies (2020–2025) finds a consistent positive association between digital transformation and work productivity: ~78% of studies report productivity gains linked to technological integration, automation, digital skills development, and data‑driven decision‑making.
-However, heterogeneous definitions and measurement approaches limit cross-study comparability and preclude a quantitative meta-analysis.
+The systematic review finds a consistent, positive association between digital transformation (DT) and work productivity: about 78% of the 145 empirical studies (published 2020–2025) report productivity gains tied to technological integration, automation, digital skills development, and data-driven decision-making.
+However, effect sizes and causal clarity vary substantially across contexts because of methodological heterogeneity, inconsistent measurements, and important moderating factors (digital competencies, organizational culture, leadership, and technology readiness).

 Key Points